 - Southern Grampians

-These first roll-out areas have been chosen because they will have the capacity needed to offer kindergarten programs to local three-year-olds.
+These first roll-out areas have been chosen because they will have the capacity needed to offer kindergarten programs to local 3-year-olds.
 They are also areas with higher than average educational disadvantages.

-From 2022, three-year-olds across the rest of state will have access to five hours of a funded kindergarten program each week.
-The hours will progressively increase to 15 hours a week for 40 weeks of the year by 2029.
+From 2022, 3-year-olds across the rest of state will have access to 5 hours of a funded kindergarten program each week.
+The hours will then increase to 15 hours a week for 40 weeks of the year by 2029.

 Children eligible for the Early Start Kindergarten program can still access 15 hours of free kindergarten each week throughout the roll-out period.
 Early Start Kindergarten is available for children who are either: